grampae/mqtaxi/README.md

 The idea comes from using existing and trusted transport methods to achieve nefarious goals.
 Mqtt's pub/sub type method of communication is perfectly situated for this and is common especially with iot type devices.
 Mosquitto mqtt is easy to set up and also supports using forwarders.

-Using mqtt as a remote shell mecahnism has been done before and isn't anything new, however I wanted to attempt to give it a more polished interface as seen in many other C2 type frameworks.
+Using mqtt as a remote shell mechanism has been done before and isn't anything new, however I wanted to attempt to give it a more polished interface as seen in many other C2 type frameworks.

 ---